betheden/hebrew-grammar/content/number_singular.rst

 Summary
 -------

-The singular forms refers to a single item, or a single kind of item.
-For nouns and adjectives, the singular form is the standard form found in a dictionary or lexicon.
+The singular form refers to a single item, or a collection of the same kind of item.

 Article
 -------

-A word can be singular if it refers to just one person or object.

-If it is a
-:ref:`noun`,
-it refers to the person or object directly.
-Other words, like :ref:`verb`,
-:ref:`pronoun_personal`,
-or :ref:`suffix_pronominal`,
-also signal they refer to only one person or object with the form they have.
+In Biblical Hebrew, a word in its singular form usually refers to a single item, or to a collection of items all of the same kind.
+For nouns and adjectives, the singular form is the standard form found in a dictionary or lexicon.

 Form
 ----